Benefits & Leave 8 min

 Nothing highlights a problem with your business like having everything grind to a halt because one person takes a week off.
 If your company can’t handle someone’s absence, that’s not the responsibility of the person who took a vacation — it’s yours to ensure that no single person holds the keys to your company’s growth.

 Early-stage businesses can’t afford to keep many people with duplicate responsibilities.
 Such companies may only have one designer, one marketer, one IT manager, or one salesperson.
-In these cases, people taking time off should communicate early and often to keep others updated on upcoming projects and events.
-This practice not only fosters transparency but also nurtures a culture of open communication, enabling team members to collaborate and support each other as needed.
+In these cases, the people taking personal time should communicate early and often to keep others updated on upcoming projects and events.

 We strongly advocate for asynchronous work and vigilant documentation for the same reasons.
-Once everything is public to everyone (we use Notion for this) and no one feels required to work during specific time slots, anyone can read the documentation and pick up where others left off without the need for catch-up meetings, which are time-wasters anyway.
+When everything is public to others within the company (we use Notion for this) and no one feels required to work during specific time slots, anyone can read the documentation and pick up where others left off without the need for catch-up meetings, which are time-wasters anyway.

 Respect personal and cultural differences